 - Jesus was born in Bethlehem and reared in Nazareth.

 So despite the fact that our two independently written birth narratives differ on several details and emphasis, what is in actuality most striking is the two accounts agreement at several key points, i.e. Jesus’ mother was a woman named Mary, betrothed to a man named Joseph, who gave birth in Bethlehem while still a virgin and raised the child in Nazareth.
 Why is this significant?
 Because the points of agreement between these two independent accounts indicate that they are both based on a actual event that did indeed occur.
 At the very least, the different sources used by Matthew and Luke when recording their respective birth narratives, must have had a much earlier common ancestor (source) from which both came from.
+Once more, as discussed earlier, outside our two independent narratives of Matthew & Luke that explicitly testify to the virgin birth of Jesus, are two more independent sources that implicitly testify to it, i.e. Paul & John.
 All of this goes to prove that the belief in Jesus’ virgin birth was known and widely circulated among some of the earliest Christians of the first century.

 In conclusion, despite the cynicism expressed from modern skeptics, I have hopefully conveyed that it is NOT illogical to believe in the Virgin Birth of Jesus Christ.
-It was demonstrated to be philosophically and rationally plausible, and shown to be independently recorded in two separate historical texts.
+It was demonstrated to be philosophically and rationally plausible, and shown to be both implicitly and explicitly attested too from multiple early first century sources.
+Specifically, both Paul and John implicitly attest to knowing about a virgin birth of Jesus, while it is more explicitly recorded in the two independent sources of Matthew & Luke.
 That said, it still comes down to a matter of faith, and my faith in the first gift of Christmas remains strong.